mushroom4code/akimbo_dev/wp-content/plugins/shortpixel-image-optimiser/readme.txt

     If you choose the backup option then the originals will be saved in a separate folder so you can restore them should you ever need/want to do that.

 = How does the plugin work? =
     Our light-weight plugin sends the original images to our Image Optimization Cloud where they are compressed.
-ShortPixel then downloads the optimized images and the unoptimized originals are replaced with the optimized versions.
+ShortPixel then downloads the optimized images and the unoptimized originals are replaced with the optimised versions.

-= Do you optimize the images in cloud? =
+= Do you optimize images in the cloud? =
     Yes, all the images processsed by ShortPixel are optimized in the Cloud.
 This takes the load off of your server and allows us to produce the best results.

 = What payment methods are accepted? =
-    We accept payments via PayPal and card.
+    We accept payments via card (Mastercard, Visa, Maestro, American Express, Discover, Diners Club, JCB, UnionPay), PayPal and Apple Pay.

 = How do I activate the API key on a multisite? =
     You have to activate the plugin in the network admin and then activate it manually on each individual site in the multisite.
 Once you have done that, the Settings menu appears and you can add the API key for each individual site.
-    As an alternative, you can edit wp-config.php and add this line define(‘SHORTPIXEL_API_KEY’, ‘APIKEY’)
+    As an alternative, you can edit wp-config.php and add this line:

+`define('SHORTPIXEL_API_KEY', 'APIKEY');`
-    where ‘APIKEY’ is the API Key received upon sign up.
+where `APIKEY` is the API Key received upon sign up.
     If configured that way, the API key will be used for all the sites of the multisite but will only be visible on the main site’s Settings page, being hidden for the rest of the sites.

 = I am not the only one working in the WordPress Dashboard.
 How can I hide my API key? =
-    There is a simple way to hide the API key, all you need to do is to add these two lines in your wp-config.php: define('SHORTPIXEL_API_KEY', '<<your api key here>>');
+    There is a simple way to hide the API key, all you need to do is to add these two lines in your wp-config.php:

-    define('SHORTPIXEL_HIDE_API_KEY', true);
+`define('SHORTPIXEL_API_KEY', '<<your api key here>>');` `define('SHORTPIXEL_HIDE_API_KEY', true);`

 = How much is a credit? =
     A credit is used each time ShortPixel optimizes an image or thumbnail by at least 5%.
 If we're not able to optimize an image or thumbnail by at least 5% then no credit will be used :-)
     Please also note that usually images in your Media Library have 3-5 thumbs associated and a credit will be used for each featured image or associated thumbnail that is optimized.

 = Why shall I use a wordpress plugin and not an offline tool? =
-    Because ShortPixel algorithms were perfected while optimizing over a hundred million real-life images.
+    Because ShortPixel algorithms were perfected while optimizing over 3.5 billion real-life images.
     ShortPixel not only offers the best compression for JPEG, PNG, GIF and PDF files but it also saves you a lot of time.
 You just install it on your site and then ShortPixel will take care that all the images on your site are immediately optimized after upload.

 = Does optimizing images affect my ALT tags? =